Portuguese PM defiant ahead of budget, protests

 "Despite the bad moments the party is going through in national terms, regional elections will certainly not compromise the national strategy," Passos Coelho said after his Social Democrats trailed badly in Sunday's voting in the Azores.

-The budget to be delivered in parliament by Finance Minister Vitor Gaspar will include the harshest measures yet since Portugal sought a 78-billion-euro (62.26 billion pounds) EU/IMF bailout.
-Gaspar will brief the media afterwards, at 6 p.m.
-(1700 GMT).

-A large protest is expected outside parliament around that time as many Portuguese demonstrate that their stoic acceptance of austerity, once much admired abroad, has turned to anger.
+The budget, to be presented in parliament from around 6 p.m.
+(1700 GMT), will outline the harshest measures yet since the 78-billion-euro ($100-billion) EU/IMF bailout.
+Police expect a big protest outside as many Portuguese demonstrate that their stoic acceptance of austerity, once much admired, has turned to anger.

 Some economists say that the measures, which will also include pension cuts, a financial transaction tax and higher property taxes, could push Portugal into a recessive spiral like Greece, further undermining Europe's German-inspired austerity drive for the euro's highly indebted countries.